Copper Heart - Employee Volunteering

 The "Copper Heart" programme fits perfectly into the Company's Business Strategy.
 Employee engagement strengthens the Company's image as an organisation supporting local communities, and also serves to improve its own personnel.

-ECO-Health is a programme which KGHM has launched almost six years ago as part of its corporate social responsibility.
+ECO-Health is a programme which KGHM has launched in 2014 as part of its corporate social responsibility.

 Today, social responsibility and sustainable development are important elements of business.
 A company that cares about the development of its own organisation must consider actions, whose aim is to achieve a balance between profitability and the broadly understood interests of society.